OutSystems/docs-odc/src/eap/building-apps/ui/screen-about.md

 When you create an empty screen, you start with a basic layout to which you add data and UI elements.
 If you want to create a screen with a specific layout, you might want to start with a screen based on a screen template.

 OutSystems provides many types of elements that you can add to your screens such as links, tables, and buttons.
 You can make changes to the UI and logic of the screen using pre-built UI patterns, such as Columns and Lists.
-UI patterns are available from the Service Studio and are organized by categories such as content and interaction.
+UI patterns are available from the ODC (OutSystems Developer Cloud) Studio and are organized by categories such as content and interaction.
 You can define screen-level attributes that are specific to a screen, for example, screen name, screen title, and user roles.
 Most of the UI patterns come from the standard OutSystems UI component.

 Here is an example of the [Date Picker](https://outsystemsui.outsystems.com/OutsystemsUiWebsite/PatternDetail?PatternId=190) pattern:

 ![ui patterns](images/ui-patterns-ss.png)

-To access screen templates and the blank screen layout, go to Service Studio, select the **Interface tab** > **UI Flows** > then right-click **MainFlow** and click **Add Screen**.
+To access screen templates and the blank screen layout, go to ODC Studio, select the **Interface tab** > **UI Flows** > then right-click **MainFlow** and click **Add Screen**.

 For a **Screen Template**, choose a category (such as Dashboard) and a template (such as Transactions Dashboard) from which you want to start.
 For a blank screen with only a layout, select **Empty**.